ucsb-cs111/w20/_lectures/lect11.md

 - Floating-point arithmetic

-- Backward error analysis and error bounds on partial pivoting
+- Backward error analysis and error bounds on partial pivoting [didn't get to this]

 - cs111 routines:
   - cs111.print_float64()